cj-wong/RubySync/README.md

 ## Usage

 ```
-$ ruby rsync.rb direction target
+$ ruby rsync.rb direction target[,another,etc]

 Arguments:
-  direction     either 'backup' or 'restore'; affects `source` and `dest`
+  direction     either 'backup' or 'restore'; in 'backup' mode, `source`
+                is local and `target` is remote; reversed in `restore` mode
-  target        a section in config.yaml; e.g. 'setA' in the example
+  target        a section in config.yaml, e.g. 'setA' in the example;
+                can be a comma-delimited string of targets

 ```